pavankalisetti009/gitlab/doc/user/application_security/vulnerabilities/index.md

 Prerequisites:

-- [Jira issue integration](../../../integration/jira/configure.md) must not be enabled.
+- [Jira issues integration](../../../integration/jira/configure.md) must not be enabled.

 To link a vulnerability to existing GitLab issues: